SebMZI/Project-Mille/ReadMe.md

  GenerateNewDate is complementary to isOverlap function.
  When isOverlap function returns true it calls the generateNewDate.

+ It takes in arguments :
+ - the current date
+ - the outputArray
- It takes in arguments the current date, the outputArray and the tye (middle or end). changeType is a random number generator.
+ - the tye (middle or end).

+ changeType is a random number generator.
 We compare it into a condition to either setHours, setMinutes or addDays.

  While days isn't a Wednesday or a Friday, the addDays won't stop.
 Same for the generateNewDate until isOverlap function returns false.